 Data preparation considerations

-Multiple road layers can be assessed simultaneously to ensure that all classes of roads are considered in the final display.
+You can assess multiple road layers simultaneously to ensure that all classes of roads are considered in the final display.
 This tool is optimized for the spatial relationships typically found in a road network.
 Unexpected results may be produced if the tool is used to process other themes.
-It is very important that the geometry of the input features is correctly established for the tool to maintain the relationship of the features as they coexist in a road collection.
+It is important that the geometry of the input features is correctly established for the tool to maintain the relationship of the features as they coexist in a road collection.
 Take note of the following input data requirements and suggestions:

 A warning is raised if the input features are not in a projected coordinate system.
 This tool relies on linear distance units, which will create unexpected results in an unprojected coordinate system.
 It is strongly suggested that you run this tool on data in a projected coordinate system to ensure valid results.
 An error is raised and the tool will not process if the coordinate system is missing or unknown.